socieboy/forum/README.md

 php artisan vendor:publish
 ```

 4.- Create migrations for the forum, make sure you have a migration already created for users.
-Type the command:
+(Before to do this step, you may want to add a prefix to your forum database tables, see the config file)
 ```
 php artisan forum:migrate
 ```